Nada-TB/Nada-TB/README.md

 📜 My programming's philosophy: Fundamentals are the timeless trend 😉

-🔎 I’m currently looking for a software developer postion
+🔎 I’m currently looking for a software developer position

 ### ⏳ Latest activity :
  Mentoring  👩‍🏫 from April 2020 to August 2020 at [descodeuses](https://www.descodeuses.org/)